CanonicalLtd/maas-docs/en/manage-ha-postgresql.md

 # PostgreSQL HA: hot standby

-**Disclaimer: The contents of this page do not constitute documentation.
-They are *notes* that the reader can peruse to get an idea of what may be involved at the command line level when setting up 'hot standby' HA mode in PostgreSQL.
+**Disclaimer: These are *notes* that the reader can peruse to get an idea of what may be involved at the command line level when setting up 'hot standby' HA mode in PostgreSQL.
+The below procedures are not regularly tested.
+Please use the
+[PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html)
-These notes are not regularly tested.
-Please use the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html) when setting up HA on PostgreSQL.**
+when setting up HA on PostgreSQL.**